 This morning, there was a loud ringing sound that made me jump.
-First I panicked, and then I realised that it was my telephone, making that din.
+First I panicked, and then I realized that it was my telephone making that din.
 The nurse had just left me.
 Perhaps she had forgotten some medication or equipment?
 I left my chair painfully to pick up the receiver and answer the call.
 A voice asked me how I was.
 I was irritated by this question, which I considered very personal.
 I only replied after a few seconds of silence which must have seemed very long minutes to the person at the other end.
 Apart from Edgard and my two sons I knew no other men.
 Was this one of my children?
 I was careful not to ask that question.
 At my age, with strangers, it is essential to be suspicious.
 However, as the conversation proceeded, I received confirmation that it was indeed my eldest who was passing through the area and would like to see me.
 No, he would not be bringing his brood with him.
 Yes, his wife was well.
-He would be there in an hour?
+He would be there in an hour.
 So soon?
-For things he had to talk to me about very urgently?
+For things he had to talk to me about very urgently.
 And he was only telling me about this now?
 I wasn’t ready!
 I had not foreseen this!
 Of course I wanted to see him.
 I had been waiting for this moment for so long, but to warn me at the last minute!
 I hang up, very agitated.
 Roland, my adored son, was coming to visit me at last!

 He arrived when he said he would; handsome, tall, strong, with a smile on his lips, dressed in a smart suit with a dark jacket.
-When I opened the door, thinking that it was one of those salesmen who sometimes dared venture to call upon a doddery old woman like me, I told him, before he had even opened his mouth, that there was nothing I needed.
+When I opened the door, thinking that it was one of those salesmen who sometimes dared to call upon a doddery old woman like me, I told him, before he had even opened his mouth, that there was nothing I needed.
 Then I closed the door again just as sharply.
 You never know.
 For elderly people, prudence really is the mother of safety.
 Of course, he rang the bell again, this time saying,

 “Mum, open the door, it’s your son.”

 Roland, my son, here!